 Applicants may apply for admission to undergraduate certificate and degree programs at any time during the year and, if accepted, begin the program during any one of the three semesters.
 Applicants must demonstrate the language proficiency necessary for successful undergraduate coursework.
-Applicants must provide evidence of at least 30 transferable semester credits upon acceptance, including completion of a basic English composition course.
+Applicants must provide evidence of at least 30 transferable semester credits upon acceptance, including completion of a Basic English composition course.
 Applicants may complete an interview with a program administrator as part of the admission process.

-- 1. Completed application form with the nonrefundable application fee (fee not required for alumni or students seeking readmission or veterans and active military personnel), and - 2.
-An official transcript issued to Saint Mary's University of Minnesota from the institution posting the applicant's completed bachelor degree and other relevant transcripts documenting program prerequisites and potential transfer credits.
+- 1. Completed application form with the nonrefundable application fee (fee not required for alumni or students seeking readmission or veterans and active military personnel and their immediate family). - 2.
+All official transcripts issued to Saint Mary's University of Minnesota from all previous institutions attended with a minimum of 30 transferable semester credits with a Basic English composition course.
 (An official transcript is one that is sent to the university by the credit-granting institution.
-Transcripts from countries other than the U.S. must be evaluated by a university accepted evaluation source, such as World Education Services, Educational Credential Evaluators, Educational Perspectives, or One Earth International Credential Evaluators and be deemed equivalent to accredited U.S. university standards).
+Transcripts from countries other than the U.S. must be evaluated on a course by course basis by a university accepted evaluation service, such as World Education Services, Educational Credential Evaluators, Educational Perspectives, or One Earth International Credential Evaluators and be deemed equivalent to accredited U.S. university standards).
+Evaluations from an approved member of the National Association of Credential Evaluation Services (NACES.org) will also be accepted.